usefathom/fathom/docs/DigitalOcean One-Click Installation Instructions.md

 Log into your Fathom dashboard every few days to see the most popular content and biggest referrers to your website.
 You can also add infinite sites to track from the same dashboard.

-> [Deploy your own Digital Ocean Droplet with our One-Click installer](https://marketplace.digitalocean.com/apps/fathom-analytics?action=deploy&refcode=a36c0e8abd93).
+> [Deploy your own Digital Ocean Droplet with our 1-Click installer](https://marketplace.digitalocean.com/apps/fathom-analytics?action=deploy&refcode=a36c0e8abd93).
 New Digital Ocean customers will receive $100 for 60 days.